ChallahBack83/kickstarter-analysis/README Kickstarter Challenge.md

 Our client wants to know if there is a time of year that will work best to improve the chances of her Kickstarter campaign succeeding.
 In our Kickstarter data, the dates provided needed to be converted to the standard format.
 I then used the YEAR() function to create another column containing only the **Year** of the campaign start date.
 Once this was done, I created a pivot table in a separate sheet that shows the count of each type of outcome per month.
 Using the **Date Created Conversion** for the rows, the table is organized by month.
 Adding filters for **Parent Category** and **Years** allows us to isolate the data for a specific year and/or a specific category.

-In this case, we care about the **Theater** category.
+In this case, our client only cares about the **Theater** category.
 Filtering for **Theater** only and removing information on "Live" campaigns, creates more specific data relevant to our client.
 I inserted a Pivot Chart to create the following visual.

 ![Outcomes Based on Launch Date](https://github.com/ChallahBack83/kickstarter-analysis/blob/main/resources/Theater_Outcomes_vs_Launch.png)